 My Discovery of Taoism

-Confucius spit out the vinegar.
-He asked, “Why would anyone taste something so vile?”
-Confucianism is comprised of rules of conduct to correct moral decay and degeneration.
-Much of China today still follows many of Confucius’s teachings, similar to the Old Testament Book of Proverbs.
+Confucius spat out the vinegar, asking, “Why taste something so vile?”
+Confucianism includes rules to correct moral decay.
+Much of China still follows Confucius’s teachings, which are similar to the Old Testament Proverbs.

 Buddha swallowed the vinegar and suffered through the taste.
-He stated that life is full of suffering.
-Just as he suffered through the taste of the vinegar, we suffer through life due to our desires and attachments.
+He stated that life is filled with suffering.
+Similar to his experience with the vinegar, our desires and attachments lead to suffering in life.

 Lao Tzu tasted the vinegar and smiled.
-Lao Tzu smiled, notbecause the vinegar was pleasant, but because it tasted just as it should taste – acceptance!
-Lao Tzu accepted the vinegar for what it was, already perfect – not needing his approval, disapproval, or effort to correct or fix in any way.
+He smiled not because the vinegar was pleasant but because it tasted exactly as it should — acceptance!
+Lao Tzu accepted the vinegar as perfect, needing no approval or effort to fix.

-Recently, I felt inspired (no doubt, from my years of connecting with the Tao) to share my experience applying the Tao Te Ching to my life in recovery.
-This interpretation of the 81 verses of the Tao Te Ching is the result.
+Recently, I felt inspired to share my experience of applying the Tao Te Ching to my life.
+This interpretation of the Tao Te Ching is the result.

 Keep in mind this is not a translation of the Tao Te Ching – only my interpretation through the lens of my experience.

-I hope these verses will help anyone struggling to find a “God of their own understanding” and enhance your ability to surrender to a Power Greater than yourself.
+I hope these verses will help anyone struggling to find a “God of their own understanding” and improve your ability to surrender to What Is.
 You can use these verses in your daily meditations or at any time you are looking for comfort, guidance, or inspiration.
 They work for me, and I hope they work for you too.

 Buddy C.